 Steamed buns, pork belly, hoisin, cucumbers, scallions $10 for 2.
-It was my first time eating any variety of hirata bun and it’s melt in the mouth butteriness was like your first kiss, you never forget it and want to do it all over again.
+It was my first time eating a hirata buns and the melt in the mouth butteriness was like your first kiss, you never forget it and want to do it all over again.
 The pork is from the belly, not the leaner side which means more fat and more flavour.
-The jammy-umami sweetness and pickled cucumbers cuts through some of the richness.
+The jammy-umami sweetness of the hoi-sin and pickled cucumbers cuts through some of the richness.

 Chilli soft shell crab, avocado, tomatillo, mole $18.
-I could easily imagine and eat all the contents on this plate with a fresh squeeze of lime sandwiches in between a taco.
+I could easily imagine the contents on this plate with a fresh squeeze of lime sandwiches in between a taco, perhaps that what the dish needed to make it complete.
 Somehow though, the batter hid all of the inherent sweet of the crab.
 I really wanted to enjoy it but I didn’t.

 Charred Spanish octopus, pine nuts, celery, ham chips $19.
-It’s exactly what it says on the tin and that octopus is as tender as can be.
-The ham chips were an interesting addition, kind of prawn cracker like and perhaps the method in the madness is the same process?
+It’s exactly what it says on the tin and the octopus was as tender as can be.
+The ham chips were an interesting addition, kinda prawn cracker like and perhaps the method in the madness is the same process?
 At $19 though we expected there to be 3 times as much!

 Spicy pork sausage & rice cakes, Chinese broccoli, Sichuan peppercorns $19.
 The pork sausage is ground and blends into a ragu type sauce with enough heat to put your mouth on fire.
-With the fudgy rice cakes akin to the texture of wine gums, slice broccoli, crispy shallots and scallions there is a lot going on in this bowl in a good way.
+It came with fudgey rice cakes, akin to the texture of wine gums, some sliced broccoli, crispy shallots and scallions.
+There is a lot going on in this bowl in a good way.
 The flavour is abundant and the pleasure-pain addiction hits you like a steam train.